silverswedlund/sylvarus-mkdocs/docs/gods/midas/index.md

   Your browser does not support the audio element.
 </audio>

-"Pearl: Approaching Champion Cynthia Piano Etude (Extended).mp4"
+"Pearl: Approaching Champion Cynthia Piano Etude (Extended)"

 ---